ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 > **Note** If you're wondering about the `ADD_ATTR: ['level']`, well the "level" is a custom attribute used by SlickGrid Grouping/Draggable Grouping to track the grouping level depth and it must be kept.

 ### From MomentJS to Tempo
 I wanted to replace MomentJS for a long time now (it's been deprecated for years and is CJS only), but it was really hard to find a good replacement (I tried DayJS, Luxon, date-fns and they all had problems)... and here comes [Tempo](https://tempo.formkit.com/)!
-With Tempo, I was finally able to migrate with the 2 most important functions for our usage in a datagrid are the `parse()` and `format()` functions.
-The library also has plenty of extra optional functions like `addDay()`, `diffDays()`, ...
-Another great thing about Tempo is that they use the same format tokens as MomentJS, so the conversion on that side was easy.
+With Tempo, I was finally able to migrate by taking advantage of `parse()` and `format()` Tempo functions which are the most important for our use case.
+The library also has plenty of extra optional functions as well, like `addDay()`, `diffDays()`, ...
+Another great thing about Tempo is that they use the same format [tokens](https://tempo.formkit.com/#format-tokens) as MomentJS, so the conversion on that side was super easy.

-This migration should be transparent to the user, however if you were using MomentJS then please consider trying [Tempo](https://tempo.formkit.com/) in your project as well to modernize your project and also lower your dependencies count.
+This migration should be transparent to most users like you, however if you were using MomentJS then I would suggest to consider trying [Tempo](https://tempo.formkit.com/) in your project in order to modernize your project and also lower your dependencies count.
 The other great advantage of Tempo is that it's ESM and it helps a lot in decreasing our build size footprint because of ESM Tree Shacking feature.